RenderKit/ospray/doc/api.md

   int        gradientFilter    filter used for reconstructing the field during
                                gradient computations, default same as `filter`

-  float      background        value that is used when sampling an undefined region
+  float      background        value that is used when sampling an undefined
-                               outside the volume domain, default `NaN`
+                               region outside the volume domain, default `NaN`
   ---------- ----------------- -------------------------------------------------
   : Configuration parameters for VDB volumes.

-The `nodesPackedDense` and `nodesPackedTile` parameters may be provided instead of `node.data`; this packed data layout may provide better performance.
+The `nodesPackedDense` and `nodesPackedTile` together with `node.format` parameters may be provided instead of `node.data`; this packed data layout may provide better performance.

 1. Museth, K. VDB: High-Resolution Sparse Volumes with Dynamic Topology.